AutodeskAILab/LSDSE-Dataset/README.md

-# Learning to Simulate and Design for Structural Engineering
+# Learning to Simulate and Design for Structural Engineering (LSDSE)
 ---------------------------------------------------------------------------

 This repo stores the dataset used in the paper "Learning to Simulate and Design for Structural Engineering".
 The paper is published to ICML 2020 and here are the linkes to the [Paper](https://proceedings.icml.cc/static/paper_files/icml/2020/5700-Paper.pdf) and the [Video](https://www.youtube.com/watch?v=0KNW2GkmX2s).